UBC-DSCI/dsci-100/FAQ.md

 **During Lectures & Tutorials:** You can use lecture and tutorial time to ask questions, discuss and receive individual feedback regarding your worksheets, tutorials, or group project.
-Myself, the TAs and your fellow classmates will be available to help you work through the problems!
+Myself, the TAs and your fellow classmates will be available to help you work through the problems.

-**Office Hours:** The TAs and I will hold office hours at various times throughout the week via  Zoom / Collaborate Ultra.
-I encourage you to ask questions about the worksheets, tutorials, the project or any other questions about the course material!
+**Office Hours:** The TAs and I will hold office hours at various times throughout the week via Zoom.
+I encourage you to ask questions about the worksheets, tutorials, the project or any other questions about the course material.

 **Piazza Discussion Board:** You can post on the Piazza Discussion board to ask your questions about the course material.
-You can also help your classmates by answering their questions!
+You can also help your classmates by answering their questions.

+**Email:** **For questions about the course material, please post your questions on Piazza.**
-**Email:** If you have personal questions that do not pertain to the course material itself you can email me.
-For questions about the course material, please post your questions on Piazza!
-Please note: I respond to emails M - F, and I try my best to answer you as promptly as possible, however, given the large class size I may take a few days to respond.
+If you have personal questions that do not pertain to the course material itself you can email me.
+Please note: I respond to emails M - F, and I try my best to answer you as promptly as possible.
+However, given the large class size I may take a few days to respond.

 **Do not send me email at my `mail.ubc.ca` or `.ubc.ca` account; I don't check those.
 Please send it to the email address listed on the syllabus.**

 # How do I do well in this course?
 **Most importantly:** complete the lecture and tutorial worksheets.
 These